 In her role as Regional Councillor, Gael is currently Chair of Human Services, Peel Youth Violence Prevention committee, the Advisory Committee Early Learning and Child Care, and is a member of Peel Housing Corporation, and the 3-1-1- Council Liaison Committee.
 In the past Gael has also served as Vice Chair of the Peel Regional Police Services Board, Co-chair of the Peel Regional Police Connect2End Violence Campaign, Chair of Management Committee, Chair of Strategic Planning and Chair of the Audit Committee.

-On Brampton City Council, Gael is currently the Chair of Economic Development & Communications, Chair of the Council Budget Committee, Chair of Corporate Services and Finance, and is a member of the Flower City Strategy Committee, HACE Committee, Council Office Committee and the Downtown Development Corporation.
+On Brampton City Council, Gael is currently the Chair of Economic Development & Communications, Chair of Corporate Services and Finance, and is a member of the Flower City Strategy Committee, HACE Committee, Council Office Committee and the Downtown Development Corporation.

 As part of her commitment to health, it was Gael’s vision and effort that brought Wellspring, a full-service support centre for individuals and families coping with cancer, to the City of Brampton in 2008.
 Wellspring Chinguacousy provides social, emotional, psychological and informational support on a daily basis to community members who are battling cancer.
 Trained health care professionals and caring volunteers work together to ensure people living with cancer do not have to face the devastating effects of this disease alone.